pagehelper/Mybatis-PageHelper/README.md

 ## Installation

-To use PageHelper you just need to include the [pagehelper-x.x.x.jar](http://repo1.maven.org/maven2/com/github/pagehelper/pagehelper/) and [jsqlparser-0.9.5.jar](http://repo1.maven.org/maven2/com/github/jsqlparser/jsqlparser/0.9.5/) file in the classpath.
+To use PageHelper, you just need to include the [pagehelper-x.x.x.jar](http://repo1.maven.org/maven2/com/github/pagehelper/pagehelper/) and [jsqlparser-0.9.5.jar](http://repo1.maven.org/maven2/com/github/jsqlparser/jsqlparser/0.9.5/) file in the classpath.

-If you are using Maven just add the following dependency to your pom.xml:
+If you are using Maven, you could just add the following dependency to your `pom.xml`:

 ```xml
 <dependency>